THE TIME I WAS ACCUSED OF A CRIME

 It is very very easy to get false confessions out of innocent people.
 Cops pressure them in many more ways than I was pressured.
-I wrote more about false confessions here and here, if you’re in the mood for further reading.
+I wrote more here, if you’re in the mood for further reading.

 Even elected prosecutors can and will use their offices to further their own personal and political agendas.
 Some of them look out their office windows and think, without a trace of irony, “I own this town.”
 I repeat: if you are accused of a crime, lawyer up.

 This whole episode happened because this is how the system works.
 Cops and prosecutors think they’re right, and that anyone suspected of a crime is lying.
 Fortunately I escaped this ordeal unscathed, but many people do not.